 Marshall Edwards may terminate the NV-196 and NV-143 License Agreement at any time by giving three months' notice to Novogen.
 Marshall Edwards may also terminate the NV-196 and NV-143 License Agreement if Novogen commits a breach of any of its material obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations.
-Novogen may terminate the NV-196 and NV-143 License Agreement if Marshall Edwards commits a breach of any of Marshall Edwards' material obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations.
+Novogen may terminate the NV-196 and NV-143 License Agreement if Marshall Edwards commits a breach of any of Marshall Edwards' material obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform at obligations thereunder, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations.
 Novogen may also terminate the NV-196 and NV-143 License Agreement immediately if a change of control, as defined therein, occurs without the consent of Novogen.